polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

 ## Footnotes

-  1. <span id="footnote-ref-hardware">The</span> reference hardware has a spec of Intel Core i7-7700K CPU with 64GB of RAM and an NVMe SSD.
+  1. <span id="footnote-ref-hardware">The</span> reference hardware use for benchmarking Substrate is an Intel Core i7-7700K CPU with 64GB of RAM and an NVMe SSD.